aleszamp98/ProMeteo/docs/source/pages/welcome.rst

 **ProMeteo** is an open project.
 Suggestions, corrections, and contributions are very welcome!

-- Open an issue for bugs or feature requests
+- Open an issue for bugs or feature requests;
-- Submit a pull request to contribute code or improvements
+- Submit a pull request to contribute code or improvements;
-- Or contact me directly (`see GitHub profile page <https://github.com/aleszamp98>`_)
+- Or contact me directly (`see GitHub profile page <https://github.com/aleszamp98>`_).

 How to Cite
 -----------